openml/server-api/docs/development/project_overview.md

 The REST API should always be deployed with access to a database.
-In production, these services are deployed in a kubernetes cluster.
+In production, these services are deployed in a Kubernetes cluster.
 A typical request flow would then follow this pattern:

 ```mermaid